 Overall, I think there’s a lovely mix of accessory patterns included in the book, and I would highly recommend buying this book if you want to knit mittens, socks, and hats (as I mentioned, there’s also one cowl pattern included, and it’s excellent).
 If you want to knit long flat scarves, this is not the book for that – there are no flat scarf knitting patterns included.
 If you want to knit stranded colorwork scarf patterns, I highly recommend Martin Storey’s Easy Fair Isle Knitting book, which includes multiple outstanding scarf patterns plus a variety of other lovely Fair Isle knitting patterns.

 If you’re specifically looking for sock knitting patterns, the 3 sock patterns in this book are exceptionally lovely ones – and I highly recommend them.
-But the majority of the patterns in this book are not socks, so if socks are your go-to projects, you might want to consider picking up a copy of Jorid Linvik’s Big Book of Knitted Socks in addition to this title.
+But the majority of the patterns in this book are not socks, so if socks are your go-to projects, you might want to consider checking out my list of the best sock knitting pattern books.

 The majority of the patterns in this book are sized for adults – but the two sets of children’s hats and mittens included in this book are completely ADORABLE.
 They’re my favorites in the entire book.
 If your list of knitting gift recipients includes any children, either boys or girls, I think you’ll definitely want to grab a copy of this book, even though children’s patterns are not the main focus of the book.